 Instructions

-- Add vegetable broth and nutritional yeast.
+- Simmer: Add vegetable broth and nutritional yeast.
 Bring to a boil, then reduce the heat to a simmer.
 Cover and cook for approximately 20-25 minutes or until the potatoes and cauliflower are tender.

-- Once the vegetables are tender, use an immersion blender or transfer the soup to a blender (in batches if necessary) to puree until smooth and creamy.
+- Blend: the vegetables are tender, use an immersion blender or transfer the soup to a blender (in batches if necessary) to puree until smooth and creamy.
+It will be creamier if you use a blender.
+Return the pureed soup to the pot and place it over low heat.

-- Gradually add the miso and almond milk mixture to the soup while stirring continuously.
+- Prepare and Add Miso: Whisk together the miso and almond milk in a separate bowl until well combined.
+Gradually add the miso and almond milk mixture to the soup while stirring continuously.
 This will add creaminess and a delicious umami flavor to the stew.

 Notes